 Here are examples of questions you can ask yourself:

 - What is your target audience?
-What can it expect from the app?
+What can it expect from your event app?

-- What do you expect from the app?
+- What do you expect from your event app?

 - What features are the most essential for you and what are superfluous?

 - How are you going to connect your brand with the app?

 - What activities should be available for users?